lordmilko/PESpy/src/PESpy/PDB/README.md

 * `pnFPm`: the page number of the active *Free Page Map* (discussed in the next section below)
 * `pnMac`: the total (maximum) number of pages contained this PDB.
 As a page size of 1024 bytes was selected, 10 additional pages were allocated by default for a total of 11. `microsoft-pdb` seems to have a habit of spelling what I assume to be "max" as "mac"
 * `siSt`: lists the number of bytes that the "stream table" spans.
 See *Stream Table* below for more info on this field
-* `mpspnpnSt`: lists the page that lists the pages that the stream table spans.
+* `mpspnpnSt`: lists the page(s) that lists the pages that the stream table spans.
 See *Stream Table* below for more info on this field.

 `microsoft-pdb` uses a litany of cryptic types and typedefs for the various pieces of data it needs to model.
 The following table lists some commonly seen types and what their meanings are